One-Health-Research-Consulting/open-rvfcast/README.md

 If data files become corrupted they can be re-generated from the raw sources by setting the `OVERWRITE_X` flags to TRUE in the .env file.
-This will prevent the pipeline from first downloading the data on AWS, re-download and process the raw data from the original sources, and upload the processed files to AWS for future use.
+This will prevent the pipeline from first downloading the data from cloud storage, re-download and process the raw data from the original sources, and upload the processed files to cloud storage for future use.
 Note that, under normal use, these should always be set to FALSE.
 The pipeline will automatically download any missing data without having to change these settings.
 This is only to replace data that has already been downloaded and processed mainly for pipeline development purposes.

 #### The Response Variable